When Stefan and I decided to start a family we were open to both options, adoption, and surrogacy.

-We are both data driven engineers who like to create and follow plans.
+We are both data-driven engineers who like to create and follow plans.
 With surrogacy we chose the egg donor, we chose the surrogate, and we chose the timeline.

 With adoption, there were too many uncertainties and unknown variables for us to create a solid plan.

-And we wanted a plan that would limit the risk of us being heartbroken from increased timelines or last minute changes of mind.
+And we wanted a plan that would limit the risk of us being heartbroken from increased timelines or last-minute changes of mind.

-From the start of the surrogacy process we worked with our lawyer (link) to create legally binding contracts between us, and all parties involved (egg donor & surrogate).
+From the start of the surrogacy process, we worked with our lawyer (link) to create legally binding contracts between us, and all parties involved (egg donor & surrogate).

-The biggest difference here is that, with gestational surrogacy (this is what we did), the surrogate is not biologically related to the child therefore has no legal rights when it comes to the child.
+The biggest difference here is that, with gestational surrogacy (this is what we did), the surrogate is not biologically related to the child and therefore has no legal rights when it comes to the child.
 They have also entered into this agreement knowing that they will not be keeping the child they are carrying.

-In the adoption process you generally have less control and can face uncertainty about the adoption decision from the birth mother.
+In the adoption process, you generally have less control and can face uncertainty about the adoption decision from the birth mother.